Jamie Reeves: Strongman

 When Reeves saw Bill Kazmaier win his third World's Strongest Man title in 1982, on BBC television, he decided that would be his aim, and took up weights.
 By 1986 he had become the Yorkshire and North East powerlifting champion in the superheavy class.
 In addition to powerlifting he had become actively involved in strength athletics and in 1986 won the National Truck Pulling Championships (sponsored by ASA/Bristol Street Motors) and came second to Peter Tregloan in 1986 in the Midland's Strongest Man competition.
 In 1987 he improved on his second-place finish by winning the Midland's Strongest Man (the first of three consecutive wins).
 That year he also won the first of three consecutive Yorkshire's Strongest Man competitions and won the England's Strongest Man competition also.
 In 1988 he took the title of East Britain's Strongest Man and entered John Smith's Trial of Strength, a competition organised by Geoff Capes and David Webster in order to find the successor to the retired Capes.
 He won the title, the equivalent that year of Britain's Strongest Man.
-Underlining his calibre, he then broke Tom Topham's 274-year-old record by harness lifting three beer barrels weighing a total of 845 kg.
+Underlining his calibre, he then broke Thomas Topham's 274-year-old record by harness lifting three beer barrels weighing a total of 845 kg.

 This performances culminated in an invitation to the 1988 World's Strongest Man where he finished third on his first attempt, to Jón Páll Sigmarsson and Bill Kazmaier.
 The following year he won the competition in San Sebastián again excelling in gripping events, seen as his speciality.
 He was injured for the next two competitions and on his return in 1992 came second equal with Magnús Ver Magnússon.
 Domestically, he won the British Muscle Power Championships and Britain's Strongest Man on numerous occasions and in total was nine times England's Strongest Man.